-The Ada County Highway District will condemn a property that houses a Jacksons convenience store at State Street and Pierce Park Lane because the property owner rejected the district’s offer to buy it.
+The Ada County Highway District is set to condemn a property that houses a Jacksons convenience store at State Street and Pierce Park Lane because the property owner rejected the district’s offer to buy it.

 The district says it needs the property, at 6400 W. State St., for a planned roadway construction project at the intersection.
 ACHD said it had “attempted to negotiate, in good faith, to purchase” the land by offering fair market value.
 But the owner said the offer was too low.

 The project would be part of a series of intersection improvements along State.
 It would reconfigure Pierce Park Lane so that it intersects State at a nearly 90-degree angle.

 ACHD plans for construction to begin in January 2021.
 Condemnation means the store and its Chevron gas pumps would be demolished.

 ACHD said it offered an undisclosed amount to the owner, the Victory Revocable Trust, for the land, building improvements, underground fuel tanks, piping and the canopy over the station.
 Furniture and equipment were excluded.

 The district went back and forth between Mike Victory, the trust’s trustee, and eventually his lawyer, Wyatt Johnson.
 Johnson told the Statesman by phone on Wednesday that he didn’t remember the exact offer ACHD made, but that it was too low.

 As a result, ACHD staff asked the commissioners on Wednesday to move forward with condemnation, which allows the district to move forward with taking the land through eminent domain, per Idaho Code.